carla-simulator/carla/Docs/python_api.md

 - <a name="carla.VehiclePhysicsControl.steering_curve"></a>**<font color="#f8805a">steering_curve</font>** (_list([carla.Vector2D](#carla.Vector2D))_)
 Curve that indicates the maximum steering for a specific forward speed.
 - <a name="carla.VehiclePhysicsControl.wheels"></a>**<font color="#f8805a">wheels</font>** (_list([carla.WheelPhysicsControl](#carla.WheelPhysicsControl))_)
 List of [carla.WheelPhysicsControl](#carla.WheelPhysicsControl) objects.
-This list should have 4 elements, where index 0 corresponds to front left wheel, index 1 corresponds to front right wheel, index 2 corresponds to back left wheel and index 3 corresponds to back right wheel.
-For 2 wheeled vehicles, set same values for both front and back wheels.
+This list should have 4 elements, where index 0 corresponds to the front left wheel, index 1 corresponds to the front right wheel, index 2 corresponds to the back left wheel and index 3 corresponds to the back right wheel.
+For 2 wheeled vehicles, set the same values for both front and back wheels.

 <h3>Methods</h3>
 - <a name="carla.VehiclePhysicsControl.__init__"></a>**<font color="#7fb800">\__init__</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**torque_curve**=[[0.0, 500.0], [5000.0, 500.0]]</font>, <font color="#00a6ed">**max_rpm**=5000.0</font>, <font color="#00a6ed">**moi**=1.0</font>, <font color="#00a6ed">**damping_rate_full_throttle**=0.15</font>, <font color="#00a6ed">**damping_rate_zero_throttle_clutch_engaged**=2.0</font>, <font color="#00a6ed">**damping_rate_zero_throttle_clutch_disengaged**=0.35</font>, <font color="#00a6ed">**use_gear_autobox**=True</font>, <font color="#00a6ed">**gear_switch_time**=0.5</font>, <font color="#00a6ed">**clutch_strength**=10.0</font>, <font color="#00a6ed">**mass**=1000.0</font>, <font color="#00a6ed">**drag_coefficient**=0.3</font>, <font color="#00a6ed">**center_of_mass**=[0.0, 0.0, 0.0]</font>, <font color="#00a6ed">**steering_curve**=[0.0, 0.0, 0.0]</font>, <font color="#00a6ed">**wheels**=list()</font>)